 - 9.4.1.
-If a Boxer retires voluntarily or if the Second of the Boxer mounts the apron and throws the towel into the ring (except while the Referee is conducting a count), the opponent is declared the winner of the Bout by ABD. - 9.4.2.
+If a Boxer retires voluntarily at any time during the Bout the opponent is declared the winner of the Bout by ABD.or - 9.4.1.9.4.2.
+Lift the Second of the Boxer mounts the apron and throws the towel into the ring during a round (except while the Referee is conducting a count), or clearly indicates the decision not to resume boxing during the rest period, the opponent is declared the winner of the Bout by ABD. - 9.4.2.9.4.3.
 If a Boxer loses a contact lens during a round or Bout and does not accept to continue to box without the contact lens, the Referee terminates the Bout, and declares the opponent the winner of the Bout by ABD.